Performance Comparison Between A Simple Full-Duplex Multi-Antenna Relay And A Passive Reflecting Intelligent Surface: Achievable Data Rates And Energy Efficiencies

 where $ \alpha=2KN_0\Omega_{D}+4KN_0\Omega_{S}. $ \end{proposition} \begin{proof} Please refer to the Appendix \ref{app2}. \end{proof}

-{\it Remark $2$:} The channel state information (CSI) required for obtaining the phase shift vectors $\bb u$ and $\bb v$ as per \eqref{eq_u} and \eqref{eq_v} is the $b$-bit quantized information of the phases of the source-relay and relay-destination channels, respectively.
-This $b$-bit quantized channel phase information can be acquired directly in the analog domain as per \cite{bib20, 8822634}, or by adapting any of the CSI acquisition methods developed for IRS-assisted networks.
-In that sense, the relay system does not waste more resources in acquiring the CSI than the corresponding IRS system.
+\begin{remark} The channel state information (CSI) required for obtaining the phase shift vectors $\bb u$ and $\bb v$ as per \eqref{eq_u} and \eqref{eq_v} is the $b$-bit quantized information of the phases of the source-relay and relay-destination channels, respectively.
+This $b$-bit quantized channel phase information can be acquired directly in the analog domain as per \cite{bib20, 8822634}, or by adapting any of the CSI acquisition methods developed for RIS-assisted networks such as in \cite{9366805}.
+In that sense, the relay system does not waste more resources in acquiring the CSI than the corresponding RIS system. \end{remark}